 On May 18, 2017, the Company completed a non-brokered private placement of 20,000,000 units at a price of \$0.25 per unit for gross proceeds of \$5,000,000.
 Each unit consisted of one common share and one common share purchase warrant.
 Each warrant entitles the holder to purchase one additional common share at a price of \$0.40 per share for a period of three years.
-The proceeds raised will be used for drilling and mini-bulk sampling programs at Naujaat, ongoing exploration work at other projects and working capital.
+The proceeds raised were used for drilling and mini-bulk sampling programs at the Loki and Naujaat projects, ongoing exploration work at other projects and working capital.